Lincoln Victor

 Lincoln Victor (born March 1, 2001) is an American professional football wide receiver.
 He was most recently a member of the Ottawa Redblacks of the Canadian Football League (CFL).
-He played college football for the Hawaii Rainbow Warriors and the Washington State Cougars.
+He played college football for the Hawaii Rainbow Warriors and the Washington State Cougars and was signed by the Denver Broncos as an undrafted free agent in 2024.

 Early life

 Victor was born in Pukalani, Hawaii and attended high school at Union High School in Camas, Washington.
 In Victor's senior season of high school he was named the Washington high school Player of the Year.
 Victor committed to play college football for the Hawaii Rainbow Warriors.

 College career

 Hawaii

 In Victor's first career season in 2019 he recorded ten receptions for three touchdowns, while also rushing for 49 yards.
 Victor also returned 22 kickoffs for 494 yards.
 In the COVID-19-shortened 2020 season, Victor recorded two receptions for 17 yards.
 After the conclusion of the 2020 season, Victor entered the NCAA transfer portal.